 Instruments

 Wellbeing measures were taken from a pool of 20 items that included ten that measured various aspects of positive affect and negative affect.
-The question was introduced by the following rubric: ‘How would you rate the effect of the lockdown on you so far?
+The question was introduced by the following rubric: “How would you rate the effect of the lockdown on you so far?
 (Please click one button EACH row to indicate a positive (+) or negative (-) effect.
-The middle button (0) indicates no effect of the lockdown)’.
+The middle button (0) indicates no effect of the lockdown)”.
 Items were presented on a three-point bipolar scale with radio buttons between them to indicate if that aspect of wellbeing had declined, increased or remained unchanged during the lockdown.
 Exploratory factor analysis (Principal components extraction and varimax rotation) indicated two factors that represented positive affect (Excitement, Thankfulness, Hopefulness, and Trust) and negative affect (Exhaustion, Anxiety, Stress, Fatigue, and Frustration).
 One item, Happiness, loaded on both factors (.44 on positive affect and -.61 on negative affect) and was included with the positive items to give two scales of five items each.
 Positive affect items were coded such that a high score indicated an increase in positive aspects of wellbeing during the lockdown; negative affect items were coded such that a high score indicated an increase in negative aspects of wellbeing during the lockdown.

-Coping during lockdown was used as a proxy measure of overall wellbeing, measured by a single five-point bipolar scale anchored at one end with ‘Coped very poorly’ (= 1) and the other ‘Coped very well’ (= 5).
-A list of items was introduced by this question: ‘Overall, how do you rate responses to the coronavirus crisis?’, and the coping item was introduced by ‘How have you personally responded?’.
+Coping during lockdown was used as a proxy measure of overall wellbeing, measured by a single five-point bipolar scale anchored at one end with “Coped very poorly” (= 1) and the other “Coped very well” (= 5).
+A list of items was introduced by this question: “Overall, how do you rate responses to the coronavirus crisis?”, and the coping item was introduced by “How have you personally responded?”.

 Analysis